Subdivision 1. Definitions. For purposes of this chapter, the terms defined in this section have the meanings given them.

 Subd.
 5. Designated agency.
 "Designated agency" means an agency selected by the county board to provide the social services required under this chapter.

 Subd.
 6. Emergency treatment.
 "Emergency treatment" means the treatment of a patient pursuant to section 253B.05 which is necessary to protect the patient or others from immediate harm.

 Subd.
 7. Examiner.
-"Examiner" means a person who is knowledgeable, trained, and practicing in the diagnosis and treatment of the alleged impairment and who is:
+"Examiner" means a person who is knowledgeable, trained, and practicing in the diagnosis and assessment or in the treatment of the alleged impairment, and who is: